SQDNK/SQDNK.github.io/_pages/about.md

 ---

 Hi, I'm Holly.
 I worked at IBM for a bit after graduating from Carnegie Mellon in 2021.
-My interests include marathon running (still a very far-fetched goal), gaming (waiting for Hades 2), figure drawing, 2D and 3D animation, math, and politics.
+My interests include marathon running (still a very far-fetched goal), gaming (I like Breath of the Wild, waiting for Hades 2), figure drawing, 2D and 3D animation, math, and politics.
 Feel free to reach out!

 Currently I'm looking for work.